Skip to Content

 Dedicated whale watchers might also want to check out Whale Watch Cabo.

-We haven’t yet gone with them, but we know they have a reputation for offering good educational Zodiac tours.
+We haven’t yet gone with them, but we know they have a reputation for offering top-notch educational Zodiac tours.

 Cabo San Lucas whale watching tours on a small boat

-Cabo Trek has a small boat with a roof canopy (for shade).
+Cabo Trek has a small boat, with a roof canopy for shade (and a small restroom).

 They’re licensed to carry up to 18 people.